rayanalysis/panda3d-complexpbr/README.md

     def __init__(self):
         super().__init__()

-        # apply a scene shader with support for realtime environment metal reflections
+        # apply a scene shader with PBR IBL
-        # node can be base.render or any model node, intensity is the desired env_map intensity
+        # node can be base.render or any model node, intensity is the desired AO

-        complexpbr.apply_shader(self.render,intensity=5)
+		# (ambient occlusion reflection) intensity (float, 0.0 to 1.0)

+        complexpbr.apply_shader(self.render,intensity=0.3)

         # make the cubemap rendering static (large performance boost)
         complexpbr.set_cubebuff_inactive()